metasynthesis/First-Light/30 Conscious/Essays.md

 Streams of thought and wandering of minds

-(psychology, sociology, history) shifts to studying human behavior and societies, adding complexity through subjectivity.
+(psychology, sociology, history) shifts to studying human behaviour and societies, adding complexity through subjectivity.

+Places where opinions belong to